 In stark contrast to the modern features that give Halong Bay its international acclaim, Halong Bay was a much different place billions of years ago, and its current formation only began about 6,000 years ago thanks to rising sea levels, making it a relatively young development in Earth’s geological history.

-Though sea levels in the region rose and fell over the course of billions of years, a thick roughly one-kilometer layer of fine mud and sediment remain unchanged and unshifting in the water's ever-changing depths.
+Though sea levels in the region rose and fell over the course of billions of years, a thick roughly one-kilometer layer of fine mud and sediment remains unchanged and unshifting in the water's ever-changing depths.
 It wasn’t until the Carboniferous period, during the Paleozoic Era some 300 million years ago, that the region experienced unprecedented earthquakes and tectonic plate shifts that caused this hitherto unmoved layer of fine sediment to shift and change.

 The sediment’s interaction with the shallower, warmer water of Halong Bay led to the formation of limestone, which is a soft rock consisting of mud, sediment, plants, and other organic matter.
 This would be the foundational material for the limestone karsts of modern Halong Bay.